ranyishere/ranyishere/README.md

 # Hello 👋

-Thanks for checking out my github profile!
+My name is Rany, thanks for checking out my github profile!

 I'm a Mathematican/Computer Scientist and Full Stack Software Engineer who wants to be a Full Stack Computer Scientist 😀.